 Summer schools and research conferences for doctoral students

 The LERU and U21 networks arrange summer schools and conferences for doctoral students.
-Current Lund University doctoral candidates (PhD students) apply through Lund University, which then nominates a limited number of candidates.
+Current Lund University doctoral students (PhD students) apply through Lund University, which then nominates a limited number of candidates.
 Accepted students will partially be sponsored by Lund University.

 LERU Doctoral Summer School

 LERU Doctoral Summer School is organised annually and is hosted by one or more of the LERU members.
-The aim of the doctoral summer school is to provide doctoral candidates with professional and personal development opportunities.
+The aim of the doctoral summer school is to provide doctoral students with professional and personal development opportunities.

-The theme of the summer school is of general professional development interest to doctoral candidates.
+The theme of the summer school is of general professional development interest to doctoral students.
 By creating an international, intercultural and interdisciplinary environment, the summer school provides a highly stimulating learning experience, which is of value to the participants’ future careers.

 The Summer school is to further strengthen ties within the network and to contribute to increasing the network’s reputation and influence in European policy setting in higher education.
 It is also a way to show that LERU universities are at the forefront of innovative practices in training new researchers.

-LERU Doctoral Summer School 2021 – Online
+LERU Doctoral Summer School 2022

 - You must be registered as a doctoral candidate at Lund University.

-- You should be approximately half way or at a later stage in your doctoral education.
+- You should be approximately halfway or at a later stage in your doctoral education.

 - You must be keenly motivated to work on the topic of the LERU Summer School as set out in the programme and description.